sectalks/sectalks/ctf-solutions/LON0x17/ashtx/solutions.md

 This was an interesting one to solve.
 The binary we were given gave the appearence of providing a token if the system is considered to be secure.
 The binary required a single parameter, supposedly the username.

-`The file was a 64-Bit ELF file, built for Linux 3.2.
-So the next logical step was to run it through`

-Running the program with the username parameter it indicated the system was not secure, so could not run.
+Running the program with the username argument, it stated the system was not secure, so could not run.
 The next logical step was to run it through strace to see what system calls were being made, maybe it was looking for a particular file?

-It wasn't trying to read any files, other than the libraries it required.
+It turns out that wasn't the case, it wasn't trying to read any files, other than the libraries it required.

 ```
   linux-vdso.so.1 (0x00007ffcd83ea000)